carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/coding-conventions.md

 This repository limits the number of components that works with component data, from the following reasons:

 1. It's hard for users to figure out what the correct data structure to set to our components, even if we document it well.
 For example, an effort to test components with different data can easily cause data scheme validation errors, or (even worse) internal errors, if the component requires complex data structure to use.
 2. Native HTML elements, including custom elements, can handle only primitive data effectively via attributes.
-For example, `<dds-some-element complex-data="{ foo: { subFoo: 'sub-foo' } }">` is hard to read and has `JSON.parse()`/`JSON.stringify()` overhead.
+For example, `<cds-some-element complex-data="{ foo: { subFoo: 'sub-foo' } }">` is hard to read and has `JSON.parse()`/`JSON.stringify()` overhead.
 We can use an element property instead of an attribute in this particular case, but properties won't be shown explicitly in e.g. DOM inspectors.
 3. Modern templating engines do some sort of data comparisons to determine what portion of UI has to be re-rendered.
 If many components have to work with complex data, such comparison will be very costful.

 But there are certain kind of components that have to work with complex data, which is, ones that manage application-level states.
 This repository clearly separates such kind of components vs. one that purely represents user interface/interaction, using the following categorization:

 - **Container components**: Ones that manage application-level states and/or do data fetching/storing.
-The elements has `<dds-*-container>` naming rule.
+The elements has `<cds-*-container>` naming rule.
 Container components may work with dedicated state manager like Redux (often recommended).
 - **Leaf components**: Ones that represents user interface/interaction.
 Most of our components are in this category.

 ## Optimizing layout query